Nullh/nullh.github.io/character-creation/creating-a-character.md

 ## Creating A Character

-Character creation in Shadowrun 6th is based on picking the priorities for your character first, then customising later.
+Character creation in Shadowrun 6th is based on picking the priorities for your character first, then customizing later.

 As there area lot of choices to make, and adjusting earlier choices can be hard, it's often better to come up with a character concept before starting.